 SB: My rule is, always to use your clothes to uplift and use your outfits to inspire yourself because in the morning when you get dressed, that’s your creative expression and that’s what you’re showing to the world without saying a word each day.
 So I always tell women to remember that and to think what their message is going to be for the day.

-Photography courtesy of World Red Eye (Stacey Bendet); Dylan Rives
+Photography by: Photography courtesy of World Red Eye (Stacey Bendet); Dylan Rives